Three-Way Trade-Off in Multi-Objective Learning: Optimization, Generalization and Conflict-Avoidance: Bounding the PS Generalization Error

-\paragraph{Technical challenges.} In this work we are focusing on MOL in the unconstrained setting, since the formulation in~\eqref{eq:ca_direction_problem} only guarantees to find the steepest common descent (conflict avoidant) direction for all objectives in the unconstrained setting.
-However, a fundamental challenge in the unconstrained strongly convex setting is that a strongly convex function is coercive, therefore not Lipschitz continuous on $\mathbb{R}^d$.
+\paragraph{Technical challenges.} In this work, we focus on analyzing stochastic MGDA-based MOL algorithms in the unconstrained setting.
+This is because in the constrained setting, MGDA with projected gradient descent on $x$ has no guarantee to find the CA direction, and a new algorithm needs to be developed to achieve this~\citep{tanabe2018proximal}.
+However, a fundamental challenge in the unconstrained strongly convex setting is that a strongly convex function is not Lipschitz continuous on $\mathbb{R}^d$.
 We overcome this challenge by showing that $\{x_t\}_{t=1}^T$ generated by the MoDo algorithm is bounded on the trajectory, so is the gradient $\|\nabla f_{z,m}(x_t)\|$ for all $m \in [M]$, and $z \in \cal Z$.
 Thereby, we are able to derive the upper bound of PS optimization and generalization errors without the Lipschitz continuity assumption for strongly convex objectives.

-\paragraph{Organization of proof.} In Lemma~\ref{lemma:x_star_bounded}, we show that the optimal solution of $F_z(x) \lambda$ given any stochastic sample $z\in \cal Z$, and weighting parameter $\lambdain$, is bounded.
+\paragraph{Organization of proof.} Without loss of generality, we assume $\inf_{x\in \mathbb{R}^d} f_{z,m}(x) < \infty$ for all $m \in [M]$ and $z \in \cal Z$ in the strongly convex case.
+In Lemma~\ref{lemma:x_star_bounded}, we show that the optimal solution of $F_z(x) \lambda$ given any stochastic sample $z\in \cal Z$, and weighting parameter $\lambdain$, is bounded.
 In Lemma~\ref{lemma:bound_x_update_sc_smooth}, we show that if the argument parameter is bounded, then the updated parameter by MoDo at each iteration is also bounded by exploiting the co-coerciveness of strongly convex and smooth objectives.
-Finally, based on Lemma~\ref{lemma:x_star_bounded} and Lemma~\ref{lemma:bound_x_update_sc_smooth}, we first prove in Corollary~\ref{crlr:x_t_bounded_sc_smooth} that with a bounded initialization $x_0$, the model parameter $\{x_t\}_{t=1}^T$ generated by MoDo algorithm is bounded on the trajectory.
-Then based on Lemma~\ref{lemma:grad_func_bounded_sc_smooth}, by the Lipschitz smoothness assumption of $f_{z,m}(x)$, we immediately have that $\|\nabla f_{z,m}(x)\|$ is bounded for $x\in \{x_t\}_{t=1}^T$ generated by MoDo algorithm, which completes the proof of Lemma~\ref{lemma:x_t_bounded_sc_smooth}.
+Finally, based on Lemma~\ref{lemma:x_star_bounded} and Lemma~\ref{lemma:bound_x_update_sc_smooth}, we first prove that with a bounded initialization $x_0$, the model parameter $\{x_t\}_{t=1}^T$ generated by MoDo algorithm is bounded on the trajectory.
+Then by the smoothness assumption of $f_{z,m}(x)$, we immediately have that $\|\nabla f_{z,m}(x)\|$ is bounded for $x\in \{x_t\}_{t=1}^T$ generated by MoDo algorithm, which completes the proof of Lemma~\ref{lemma:x_t_bounded_sc_smooth}.
 Lemma~\ref{lemma:x_t_bounded_sc_smooth} paves the way for deriving the MOL uniform stability and PS generalization error of MoDo in the strongly convex and unconstrained setting.